sbidy/privacyIDEA-ADFSProvider/README.md

 Check the EventLog (Custom Views -> Server Rols -> Active Directory Federation Services) for errors!

+## Configuration changes
+If you change the configuration, you have to reinstall the authentication provider.
+It is not sufficient to only restart the service.

 ## Office 365
 If you plan to use a on-prem ADFS to authenticate your Office 365 user, you can also use this provider.
 Install a ADFS on-prem; implement these provider and configure your Office 365 tenant in the federation mode.